 Click Finish to continue.
 If you are prompted to reboot your computer, select Yes, I want to restart my computer now.

 Click Finish

 Configuration

-This section will show you how to configure your new D-Link wireless adapter using the D-Link Utility as well as the Windows® XP Zero Configuration Utility & Windows Vista WLAN Autoconfig.
+This section will show you how to configure your new D-Link wireless adapter using the D-Link Utility as well as Windows® XP Zero Configuration and VistaTM WLAN Auto Configuration.

 D-Link Wireless Connection Manager